daostack/DAOstack-Hackers-Kit/README.md

 - **Schemes** - Schemes are a DAO's "actions": anything a DAO should act upon needs to be written and authorized by the controller as a scheme.
 Schemes might be used to help a DAO: propose and make investments, give reputation to agents, upgrade the DAO's contracts, register new schemes and constraints, etc.
 - **Global Constraints** - Global constraints are limitations on a DAO's actions.
 When executing a scheme, the controller checks the constraints to see if the action violates them, and blocks the execution if it does.
 Some examples for constraints might be: the token supply can't be increased over 1M tokens, the organization won't use more than 60% of its funds at once, etc.

 **Arc utilizes the concept of "Universal" contracts**: contracts which are deployed once, and then can be used by any number of DAOs simultaneously, saving gas and deployment costs.
 Schemes and constraints can both be used in this way.
-To use the already deployed contracts, you can either use Client, which maintains easy access to all universal Arc contracts, or you can use [this table](https://docs.google.com/spreadsheets/d/1hfR-fnnqXEn3Go3x3qoiXJcKSIAYQalSOi52vV2PCTA/edit?usp=sharing) to view the addresses of the universal contracts on the mainnet, Kovan, and Ganache\*
+To use the already deployed contracts, you can either use Client, which maintains easy access to all universal Arc contracts, or you can use [Migration.json](https://github.com/daostack/migration/blob/master/migration.json) to view the addresses of the universal contracts of the latest arc version on the mainnet, Kovan, Rinkeby and Ganache\*
-All contracts listed on the table are universal, meaning that users should use them when needed and not redeploy them.
+All contracts listed in the file are universal, meaning that users should use them when needed and not redeploy them.

 _\* Please note that the Ganache addresses are based on the DAOstack commands for running and deploying Arc to a local Ganache network, which means those addresses might change if you are using a different method to run Ganache or deploy Arc._

 ### Should I work at this level?

-Using Arc is not necessary to deploy a DAO (you can do this with Arc.js currently and in the future as an end user of Dapps), but you might want to work on this layer if you need your DAO to have a unique action, constraint, or voting process that is not yet implemented on Arc.
+Using Arc is not necessary to deploy a DAO (you can do this with [Migrations](https://github.com/daostack/migration/blob/master/migration.json) currently and in the future as an end user of Dapps), but you might want to work on this layer if you need your DAO to have a unique action, constraint, or voting process that is not yet implemented on Arc.

 You can find the complete Arc docs here: [https://daostack.github.io/arc](https://daostack.github.io/arc)